puppetlabs/puppet-docs/source/puppet/4.0/reference/install_linux.markdown

 ### Sign Certificates (on the CA Master)

-As each agent runs for the first time, it will submit a certificate signing request (CSR) to the CA Puppet master.
+As each agent runs for the first time, it submits a certificate signing request (CSR) to the CA Puppet master.
 You'll need to log into that server to check for certs and sign them.

 * Run `sudo /opt/puppetlabs/bin/puppet cert list` to see any outstanding requests.
 * Run `sudo /opt/puppetlabs/bin/puppet cert sign <NAME>` to sign a request.

-After an agent node's cert is signed, it will regularly fetch and apply configurations from the Puppet master server.
+After an agent's cert is signed, it will regularly fetch and apply configurations from the Puppet master.